Spin stabilization

-Spin stabilization is the method of stabilizing a satellite or launch vehicle by means of spin, i.e. rotation along the longitudinal axis.
-The concept originates from ballistics, where the spin is commonly obtained by means of rifling.
+In aerospace engineering, spin stabilization is a method of stabilizing a satellite or launch vehicle by means of spin, i.e. rotation along the longitudinal axis.
+The concept originates from conservation of angular momentum as applied to ballistics, where the spin is commonly obtained by means of rifling.
 For most satellite applications this approach has been superseded by three-axis stabilization.

 Use

 Spin-stabilization is used on rockets and spacecraft where attitude control is required without the requirement for on-board 3-axis propulsion or mechanisms, and sensors for attitude control and pointing.
 On rockets with a solid motor upper stage, spin stabilization is used to keep the motor from drifting off course as they don't have their own thrusters.
 Usually small rockets are used to spin up the spacecraft and rocket then fire the rocket and send the craft off.

 Rockets and spacecraft that use spin stabilization: